helidon-sockshop/sockshop/README.md

 $ kubectl apply -k k8s/core
 ```

-from the top-level directory, and this will merge all the files under the specified
+This will merge all the files under the specified
 directory and create all Kubernetes resources defined by them, such as deployment
 and service for each microservice.